-- Wood stoves – This is by far the most popular method of heating using wood, and involves installing a simple wood stove at a strategic location within your home.
-Wood stoves are also extremely versatile, as they can be used to cook, to boil water, and to heat water for washing.
+- Wood stoves – This is by far the most popular method of heating using wood and involves installing a simple wood stove at a strategic location in your home.
+Wood stoves are also extremely versatile, as they can be used to cook, to boil water and to heat water for washing.

 - Fireplaces – The fireplace is the oldest home heating method known to man.
 Unfortunately, since they are relatively inefficient compared to other heating methods, they aren’t widely used today.
 However, nothing beats sitting around an open fire on a cold winter’s night!

 - Wood furnaces – Wood furnaces are installed outside the home, and typically only need to be refilled once a day.
-They generate heat, which is then transferred to the home through ventilation ducts³.
+They generate heat which is then transferred to the home through ventilation ducts.

 Many different power and heat generators which run on a range of different fuels are available to warm your home.
 Most of these rely on burning something and collecting the heat generated.
 Some of the more popular fuels include:

-- Gasoline or Diesel – Yes these both burn extremely well, and can be used to generate heat, but they also release huge amounts of carbon dioxide and other harmful gases when burnt.
-Since they aren’t renewable resources, they aren’t really a good choice of fuel.
+- Gasoline or diesel – Yes, these both burn extremely well, and can be used to generate heat, but they also release huge amounts of carbon dioxide and other harmful gases when burnt.
+Since these fuels do not belong to renewable resources, they aren’t really a good choice of fuel.

-- Coal – Coal is the traditional heating fuel, but also releases harmful pollutants, and is not sustainable to use⁴.
+- Coal – Coal is the traditional heating fuel, but also releases harmful pollutants, and is not sustainable to use.

 Heating with compost